chp-legacy/chainpoint-node/README.md

 ### Node Authentication Key Backup/Restore

+#### Backup

+*tl;dr* : Backup your auth keys using `make backup-auth-keys` and store those backups elsewhere!!!

 You should understand how Node registration and authentication works.
 You are strongly encouraged to backup your authentication key(s).
 The following info may be useful if you need to backup/restore a Node and run it on another host.

-Once your Node starts and registers itself a secret key will be provided for your system and stored in the Node's local database.
-The Node will use this key to authenticate itself to Tierion Core when submitting hashes and performing other actions.
-The database can hold multiple authentication keys and will choose the right one based on the Ethereum address you've configured in the `NODE_TNT_ADDRESS` environment variable in the `.env` file.
+Once your Node starts and registers itself with Chainpoint Core a secret key, sometimes referred to as an `HMAC` or `Auth` key, will be generated and shared with your Node.
+This key sharing will only ever take place once, at the moment when you first register your Node.
+The key will be stored in your Node's local database.
+Every time that your Node starts it will use this key to authenticate itself to Chainpoint Core when submitting hashes and performing other actions.
+The Node's database can store multiple auth keys and will choose the right one based on the Ethereum address you've configured in the `NODE_TNT_ADDRESS` environment variable in your Node's `.env` file.

+*WARNING* : If this secret key is lost:

+* you can't recover it by any other means
+* there is no way to "reset" the auth key associated with your Ethereum (TNT) address
-If this secret key is lost, you will likely need to switch to another Ethereum address.
-You will want to store it somewhere in case of accidental deletion.
+* you will not be able to start another Node using the same Ethereum address.

+To avoid loss you will want to store it somewhere safe in case of accidental deletion.

-Its easy to export your keys at any time by issuing the command `make auth-keys`.
-This will select the keys from the database and print them out to the console.
-Just copy and paste them somewhere safe.
+Its easy to export your keys at any time by issuing the command `make backup-auth-keys` in your Node directory.
+This will create a backup file for every auth key in your database in the `keys/backups` sub-directory of your Node.
+The filename of the backup is composed of the combination of your ETH address and the current time in the form: `ETH_ADDRESS-TIMESTAMP.key`.
+The contents of the file will be a single line of text which is the HMAC Auth key associated with that address.

+The `make backup-auth-keys` command can be run without fear of overwriting existing files since it includes a timestamp in the backup filename.

+#### Restore

-You can also import an Ethereum address and secret key into your Node's database when restoring from backup using the following procedure.
+You can easily restore the auth key to your Node's local database using the following procedure:

+* Copy one or more backup files, created previously, to the `keys` sub-directory of your Node (not `keys/backups`).
-* Ensure that the `NODE_TNT_ADDRESS` environment variable in your `.env` file is set to the Ethereum address you want to set an auth key for.
+* Ensure the `NODE_TNT_ADDRESS` environment variable in your `.env` config file is set to the Ethereum address represented in the filename of a backup `.key` file.
-* Run `make auth-key-update KEY=mysecrethexkey` replacing `mysecrethexkey` with the specific hex auth key generated for the `NODE_TNT_ADDRESS` you set.
+* Start your Node using `make up`.
+On startup, if the Node software finds `.key` files in the appropriate location it will automatically import them and restart your Node to make use of the new key.

-You can verify that your keys were imported successfully by running `make auth-keys` again.
+You can verify that your keys were imported successfully by running `make backup-auth-keys` again and inspecting the files created in the `keys/backups` directory.

-When you run `make auth-key-update` your Node will be automatically restarted.

-On successful restart you should see log messages in `make logs` indicating use of your new auth key.

 ## Frequently Asked Questions